anciitd22/Installing-miniconda-and-initialization/setup.md

 After running the "init" command above, restart your terminal (or run source ~/.bashrc).

-create environments after adding that to bashrc
+Create environments after adding that to bashrc